priyakdey/priyakdey.github.io/content/posts/house-robber/index.md

 it, leading to a new set of possibilities.

-By exploring all viable paths through this decision tree, you can identify the sequence of choices that maximizes your total haul without triggering any alarms.
+By exploring all viable paths through this decision tree, you can identify the the sequence of choices that maximizes your total haul without triggering any alarms.

 ## Code Walkthrough